mapcomponents/developer-manual/docs/components/MapLibreMap.md

 The MapLibreMap component takes three props:

 - mapId: A string that represents the ID of the MapLibre-gl (wrapper) instance in mapContext.
-- style: A CSS style definition passed to the map container DOM element.
+- style: A CSS style definition passed to the map container HTML element.
 - options: A config object that is passed to the MapLibre-gl constructor as the first parameter.

 ## Advanced Usage